-In higher dimensions, the difference between the Stratonovich and the It\^o integral in It\^o's formula is given in terms of the Hessian of $f$ (see subsection \ref{subs_gen_der}).
-In fact, suppose that $X$ be a $\mathbb R^d$-valued semimartingale; then It\^o's formula in $d$-dimensions (see also \eqref{ito_formula}) states that, for every $f\in C^2 (\mathbb R^d )$,
+In higher dimensions, the difference between the Stratonovich and the It\^o integral in It\^o's formula is given in terms of the Hessian of $f$ (see Subsection \ref{subs_gen_der}).
+In fact, suppose that $X$ is an $\mathbb R^d$-valued semimartingale; then It\^o's formula in $d$-dimensions (see also \eqref{ito_formula}) states that, for every $f\in C^2 (\mathbb R^d )$,